England hold slim chance of Test win

 England gave themselves a slim chance of victory over West Indies in the second Test in Barbados by taking a lead of 136 into the final day.

-After finally dismissing West Indies for 411, England openers Alex Lees and Zak Crawley reached 40-0 at the close.
+After finally dismissing West Indies for 411, England openers Alex Lees and Zak Crawley reached 40-0 at the close having faced 15 overs.

 The tourists will look for quick runs in the morning session before declaring and attempting to bowl out their opponents in the time remaining for victory.